Trump won't succeed in stopping votes from being counted

 Similarly, Trump went to court in Montgomery County, Pennsylvania, to claim that voters should not be given a chance to fix problems with their mail ballots.
 But a federal judge appointed by George W. Bush was skeptical of those claims.
 “I do not understand how the integrity of the election was affected,” said Judge Timothy Savage.
 And only 93 votes fall into that category, a number very unlikely to affect the outcome of the election in Pennsylvania, where Biden is expected to be leading by 100,000 votes or more after the outstanding votes are tallied.

 In Michigan, which has already been called for Joe Biden, the Trump campaign wants to stop the counting of votes because Republican poll watchers were not allowed to monitor the collection of mail ballots from drop boxes.
 Those ballots were collected by trained election officials and there is no evidence of improprieties.
+On Thursday afternoon, a Michigan judge denied Trump’s motion to stop counting ballots.

 Biden campaign response to various Trump campaign lawsuits. pic.twitter.com/fNGwFaFkbG